 UniSport is an exercise centre for students with several locations on all campuses.
 UniSport offers a variety of sports from body combat to pilates and floorball to hot yoga.
 With an affordable membership card of 1, 4 or 12 months, you can attend the group exercise classes and open ball game shifts on all campuses.
 UniSport also offers diverse training courses in various sports, as well as personal training, massage and testing services.
 If you put together your own team, you can participate in the ball games series organised by UniSport.

-In addition to the basic healthcare and sports services, the students at the University of Helsinki have access to the following services:
+In addition to the basic healthcare and sports services, the students at the University of Helsinki have access to other services supporting their well-being: